 Parent facing position for newbowns

-During the baby’s first months, the little one is exploring the world.
-All the impressions, sights and sounds can be overwhelming.
+During those first months, your little one is exploring the world.
+All the new impressions, sights and sounds can be overwhelming.
 That’s why it’s extra important to provide comfort, security and care.
-Newborns and babies younger than five months should therefore always be carried inwards.
+Newborns, and babies younger than five months, should therefore always be carried parent facing.

 Forward facing position from six months and up

 Older babies will actively seek ways to see the world by tossing and turning when carrying.
-These are clues that he or she wants to be forward facing in the baby carrier to be able to follow what’s happening around.
-We recommend not to start carrying the baby forward facing before he or she is about six months and have better control of the body, head and neck.
+These movements are clues that they want to be forward facing in the baby carrier.
+Allowing them to follow what’s happening.
+We recommend to not start carrying the baby forward facing before they are about six months and have better control of the body, head and neck.

 Hip carrying for older babies up to three years